adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 I would certainly prefer it to be much more secure, which is why I'm also leading/working on the [Magmide project](TODO).
 Provably correct software is much more possible and much more close to being widespread than you probably think.

-However even without provably correct software, I would still consider it worth the risk to implement Persistent Democracy in governments if it had been rigorously validated in private organizations first.
+However even without provably correct software, I would still consider it worth the risk to implement Adaptive Democracy in governments if it had been rigorously validated in private organizations first.
 We already trust software in many critical applications such as aeronautic control, banking, and even existing voting software.
 That software is held to a higher standard and built with different processes, but it still fails sometimes.
-We clearly still consider the benefits worth the risks in those domains, and I argue the same would be true with Persistent Democracy.
+We clearly still consider the benefits worth the risks in those domains, and I argue the same would be true with Adaptive Democracy.

 ## Should we really trust normal people to make all the democratic decisions?
 Aren't experts going to make better decisions?

 This question is founded on two incorrect assumptions, corrected by these statements:

-- Persistent Democracy doesn't *mandate* complete direct democracy for every decision, it merely *allows* it.
+- Adaptive Democracy doesn't *mandate* complete direct democracy for every decision, it merely *allows* it.
 Experts delegations can just as easily be used as a direct vote.
 - Expert delegations *must* be attained in a democratically legitimate way, otherwise the decisions these experts make will *by definition* not actually create public good.
 The nature of the public good is unknown until measured through democratically legitimate processes, so while delegated experts might make decisions that are optimal in some dimensions, those dimensions wouldn't necessarily be the ones most valued by the people.

 A true democracy must make it *possible* for any arbitrary decision to be made directly democratically, otherwise there is an implied structural subject-awareness.